pygreece/community/organization/principals/en.md

 Post election, the newly elected board decides the roles as they are described in the board structure section.

-## PyGreece Community Principals
+## PyGreece Community Principles

-Below you can find the main principals of PyGreece community, the Greek Python community managed by the PyGreece AMKE.
+Below you can find the main principles of PyGreece community, the Greek Python community managed by the PyGreece AMKE.
 The byLaws of PyGreece AMKE entity are different and can be found [here](https://publicity.businessportal.gr/company/180308907000).